mbergmann-sh/AmigaED/README.md

 - Matic Kucovec and Kristof Mulier for their great tutorial and website on how to use QScintilla in Python
 - Keith F. Kelly for pointing me out on how to kill an existing QsciLexer

+...and last, but not least all those not personally mentioned people out on stackoverflow.com for beeing patiently helpfull.
 Thanks for your helping hands when I got stuck, folks.
 You rock!

 # If you like my work...